bediger4000/postorder-tree-traversal/README.md

 ## Verification - fuzzing

-I build a [version of the program](randtree.org) that accepts a single number on its command line, generates that many pseudo-random integers, and inserts them into a binary search tree.
+I wrote a [version of the program](randtree.org) that accepts a single number on its command line, generates that many pseudo-random integers, and inserts them into a binary search tree.
-A post-order traversal of that tree returns an array of integers, which gets used to create a second tree.
+A post-order traversal of that tree returns an array of integers.
+The program inserts that array's values in a second tree.

 More-or-less random trees help flush out any bugs in the algorithm.
 I generated the image below like this: